Melik Shahnazar II: Early years

-Accession to power
+Accession to power and reign

-Shahnazar killed his half-brother Melik Hovsep Shahnazarian and the latter's son Sahi Beg in 1750 and seized control of Varanda as Melik Shahnazar II.
+According to most accounts, Shahnazar killed his half-brother Melik Hovsep Shahnazarian during the disorder following Nader Shah's death in 1747 and seized control of Varanda as Melik Shahnazar II.
+Later, he also killed Hovsep's son Sayi Bek, who had taken refuge with his uncle Melik Allahverdi of Khachen.
 He sided with the chieftain of nomadic Sarijali branch of the Turkic Javanshir clan, Panah Ali, accepting his suzerainty and ceding the fortress of Shushi to him, after which Panah Ali made it the capital of the newfound Karabakh Khanate.
 He forced the meliks of Jraberd and Gulistan to flee and severely weakened the melik of Dizak.
 A truce was reached in 1760 when the meliks were allowed to remain in possession of their lands in return for recognition of Panah as Khan of Karabakh.

-Shahnazar further consolidated his alliance with Khans of Karabakh by marrying his daughter Hurizad (Khurizat, Hurzat) Khanum off to Panah Ali's son Ibrahim Khalil Khan.
+Shahnazar further consolidated his alliance with the Khans of Karabakh by marrying his daughter Hurizad Khanum off to Panah Ali's son Ibrahim Khalil Khan.
 He died in 1792.